 If conservativism is to continue to grow in popularity, the dangers of subversives using the terms “conservative” and “nationalist” have to be highlighted.
 The problem with the current wave of conservativism is most likely a number of 5th column movements associated within it that are seeking to channel the current popularism of the message in more radical, so called “new” and therefore supposedly more “relevant” directions.
 They do this by calling themselves “Alt Right”.
 This tendency unfortunately is already well established.

 In this, the so called Alt Right movement more generally is taking many conservative nationalists and patriots and shifting them to Identitarian political issues that have in turn increasingly been taken over and subverted by fascists and anarchists (collectivists and statists) calling themselves “conservatives” and “nationalists” in turn.
-They use these terms in radically different ways and in ways many young conservatives might not be fully aware of.
-The risk to the conservative youth as a consequence is that they may be unduly influenced and become anti Constitutionalists, anarchists, race haters, or political subversives that pose a very real threat to the very fabric of the nation they primarily seek to preserve.
+They use these terms in radically different ways, and in ways many young conservatives might not be fully aware of.
+The risk to the conservative youth as a consequence is that they may be unduly influenced and become anti Constitutionalists, anarchists, race haters, or political subversives.
+This poses a very real threat to the very fabric of any western nation, an aim they contrarily claim they primarily seek to preserve.
 The possibility of total immersion in these extreme ideologies through incremental brainwashing too is very real.

 The good news might well be that the Alt Right is already at war with itself by virtue of its eclectic intellectual influences.
 The idea of decentralised ethnic regions is rather at loggerheads with ideas about pan Eurasian authoritarian empires.
-This in turn brings up questions of whether cultural identity will be preserved or simply rebranded, based on political or racial determinants.
+This in turn brings up questions of whether cultural identity will be preserved, or simply rebranded, based on political or racial determinants.
 It might well require both, but how are these to be identified and reconciled?
-Another related issue is the idea of culture being safeguarded by ethno nationalism and biodiversity, but which appears to be at loggerheads with the more universal ideas of what “White European” culture and “White western civilisation” supposedly entails.
-Philosophical problems abound within Alt Right that may well trigger its demise, or prevent it from ever producing a consistent manifesto that its followers will collectively support in the future.
+Another related issue is the idea of culture being safeguarded by ethno nationalism, but which appears to be at loggerheads with the more universal ideas of what “White European” culture and “White western civilisation” supposedly entails.
+Philosophical problems abound within Alt Right, which may well trigger its demise, or prevent it from ever producing a consistent manifesto that its followers will collectively support in the future.

-If one was charitable one might see Dugin as simply a misguided intellectual with a half baked academic theory of what is required to solve the problems posed by western liberalism.
-Confined to an ivory tower he poses no threat.
-The fact he has connections in the Kremlin however makes the likelihood of political implementation a very real danger.
+If one was charitable, one might see Dugin as simply a misguided intellectual, with a half baked academic theory of what is required to solve the problems posed by western liberalism.
+Confined to an ivory tower, he poses no threat, but the fact he has connections in the Kremlin makes the likelihood of political implementation and military confrontation a very real danger.

-Some in the Alt Right have praised Dugin as a visionary who rightly criticises political correctness and who champions the conservative and nationalist cause of the “Whites” and their need to preserve their unique cultures.
-It is usually best not to accept labels on face value however, but analyse the principles, as far as possible, free of value laden clichés, even if they are less readily accepted.
-Clearer examples of the contradictions then become more evident for the more intellectually inclined prepared to do the reading.
-In Dugin’s case, particularly, a simple series of contradictions can be provided that reveal his deceit, suggesting he cannot be trusted and is a very dangerous extremist posing as someone more philanthropic, well meaning and moderate.
+Some in the Alt Right have praised Dugin as a visionary.
+He is claimed to be someone who rightly criticises political correctness, and who champions the conservative and nationalist cause of the “Whites” and their need to preserve their unique cultures.
+It is usually best not to accept labels on face value however, but analyse the principles, as far as possible, free of value laden clichés.
+This is required, even if they are less readily accepted.
+Clearer examples of the contradictions then become more evident.
+In Dugin’s case, a simple series of contradictions can be provided that reveal his deceit, suggesting he cannot be trusted.
+They reveal him as a very dangerous extremist posing as someone more philanthropic, well meaning and moderate.

 The broad contradictions are these.
 Dugin calls himself an Orthodox Christian, but elevates Heidegerrean nihilism and the superiority of “Eastern” religions over his own professed faith.
-He uses these preferences to formulate a philosophical response in his 4th Political theory and it is this which largely determines what must occur in the military and cultural arena.
-His philosophical theory however does not simply favour nihilism and Eastern religions over Christianity, he actively seeks to destroy its basic principles in turn.
-In this, he supports an anti Logos (and therefore anti Christ) pro Chaos worship.
-He justifies this to bring about a rebirth of mankind effected by men, rather than God.
-He even calls for the use of pre-emptive military action in contradiction to Christ’s teaching in the Beatitudes.
-It is a goal that appears positively anti Christian in itself, but is justified to supposedly hasten the Armageddon or Apocalypse of the End Times as prophesised in the Bible.
+He uses these preferences to formulate a philosophical response via his 4th Political theory, and it is this which largely determines what must occur in the military, geopolitical and cultural arena.
+His philosophical theory, however, does not simply favour nihilism and Eastern religions over Christianity, he actively seeks to destroy its basic principles in turn.
+In this, he supports an anti Logos (and therefore anti Christ) pro Chaos agenda.
+He justifies this to bring about a rebirth of mankind, but it is one effected by men, rather than by God.
+He even calls for the use of pre-emptive military action.
+A position in contradiction to Christ’s teaching in the Beatitudes.
+It is a goal that appears positively anti Christian in itself, but is justified to supposedly hasten the Armageddon or Apocalypse of the End Times.
+An event prophesised in the Bible.
 His objective, he claims, will usher in a supposed rebirth of civilisation, with the ontological and metaphysical resuscitation of mankind’s Being through the worship of Chaos.
-A goal which appears positively Satanic and which will inevitably require the death of the logo-centric civilisation that has been the foundation of what western civilisation has entailed since the birth of the philosophical age in Ancient Greece.
+A goal which appears positively satanic in its aims, and which will inevitably require the death of the logo-centric civilisation that has been the foundation of western civilisation since the birth of the philosophical age in Ancient Greece.

-Philosophical vagaries and contradictions aside, however, the practical implementation of his ideas are just plain dangerous, whatever one thinks of the intellectual rationale, as they justify pre-emptive war.
-They even consider cannibalism and genocide as justifiable in the midst of this battle to overcome the western threat!
-These then are hardly the values of an Orthodox Christian preaching the gospel of peace.
+Philosophical vagaries and contradictions aside, the practical implementation of his ideas are just plain dangerous, whatever one thinks of the intellectual rationale, as they justify pre-emptive war.
+He even considers cannibalism and genocide as justifiable in the midst of this battle to overcome the western threat!
+These aims are hardly the laudable values of an Orthodox Christian preaching the gospel of peace!

 Dugin’s genuine fascist fascism claims not to be racist, but he has contrarily called for the massacre of Ukrainians because they are a: